yegor-sokolovskiy/curl-my/tests/FILEFORMAT.md

     %repeat[100 x hello]%

+## Conditional lines

+Lines in the test file can be made to appear in the output conditionally on a specific feature (see the "features" section below).
+If the specific feature is present, the following lines will be output, otherwise it outputs nothing, until a following else or endif clause.
+Like this:

+    %if brotli
+    Accept-Encoding
+    %endif

+And you can also make an "else" clause to get output for the opposite condition, like:

+    %if brotli
+    Accept-Encoding: brotli
+    %else
+    Accept-Encoding: nothing
+    %endif

+**Note** that there is no testing abilities of the conditions.
+You can only do one conditional at a time and you can only check for a single feature in it.

 # Variables

 When the test is preprocessed, a range of "variables" in the test file will be